When God Doesn't Answer Your Why

 If you don’t listen to me, you may find yourself approaching 30,000 feet with the fasten seatbelt sign on, having to go like none other.
 Okay, so I might be speaking from experience.
 Whatever. 😉

-If you’ve been following along on Instagram Stories for a while, you may remember what I’m talking about with the chugging water bottles, but what you don’t know is how the story goes from there.
+If you’ve been following along on Instagram for a while, you may recall from my Stories what I’m talking about with the chugging water bottles, but what you don’t know is how the story goes from there.

 Maybe I’ll wait until they turn the fasten seatbelt sign off, use the bathroom, then tackle my to-do list, I thought.
 Instantly, I was frustrated.
 I don’t want to waste a whole twenty minutes sitting here doing nothing.